anna-filou/bookmarks-tab/README.md

 ## Known issues (bugs)
 - None

 ## Credits
-The JS was written by ChatGPT 4o and only slightly tweaked by me.
+The JS was mostly written by ChatGPT.
-I did the styling / wrote the CSS.
+I did the concept, UX, styling and wrote most of the CSS.

 ### Third-party resources used